Rolf Furuli: Education

 Furuli started his studies of New Babylonian chronology in 1984.
 In 1995 he graduated from the University of Oslo with a Master of Arts degree, with a thesis on the system of verbs in classical Hebrew.
 In 2005 he received his Doctor of Arts with a thesis on definite and indefinite verbs in the Hebrew Bible.
 In 2005, Furuli defended his doctoral thesis suggesting a new understanding of verbal system of Classical Hebrew.

 In a review of the thesis, professor Elisabeth R. Hayes of Wolfson College, Oxford, wrote: "While not all will agree with Furuli's conclusions regarding the status of the wayyiqtol as an imperfective form, his well-argued thesis contributes towards advancing methodology in Hebrew scholarship."
 Old Testament lecturer David Kummerow stated that Furuli's research "has gone astray in that his methodology has assumed too much", adding that "the value of Furuli's research is not to be found in his 'new understanding' but rather in the helpful extended cataloguing of non-prototypical and construction-dependent functions of the verbal conjugations of [biblical Hebrew]".
 Professor John A. Kaltner said:

 Semantic considerations have long dominated in treatments of the Hebrew verbal system, and Furuli's call to take into account pragmatic factors is an important one that is worth considering.
 How his alternative model will be received remains to be seen, but at the very least his work might encourage some to think of more than just semantics when trying to understand the Hebrew verb.

 Teaching

 From 1999 Furuli held a position as assistant professor at the University of Oslo, before retiring in 2011.

 Religious affiliation

 Furuli was a Jehovah's Witness and served as an elder for 56 years, also holding positions as a circuit overseer and a district overseer.

+Disfellowshipping

 In 2020, Furuli published a book entitled My Beloved Religion—and the Governing Body in which he maintains that the denomination's core doctrines and interpretations of biblical chronology are correct, but challenges the authority of the Jehovah's Witnesses' leadership.
+Furuli argued that recent Watch Tower publications rely less on scholarly biblical analysis and more on subjective interpretation.
+He also criticized the organization's centralization of control over congregation real estate, construction, and financial management.
 Subsequently, on 17 June 2020 he was disfellowshipped from the denomination.